Richard Beneville, enthusiastic mayor of Nome, dies at 75

 Beneville was a flamboyant, gregarious man who constantly used the phrase “Hello Central!”
 That was the old operator’s assistance at central exchange before people could dial their phones.
 It was also one of the last phrases he uttered, the city release said.

 “Hello!
 Central!
 My friend Richard was as colorful as Nome, as tough as Nome, and as remarkable as Nome,” Anchorage Mayor Ethan Berkowitz said in a statement.
 “I am going to miss him for his exuberance, his warmth, his humor and for his perseverance.
-One of the Northern Lights just winked out, but Richard will always be winking back at us,”
+One of the Northern Lights just winked out, but Richard will always be winking back at us.”

+Gov. Mike Dunleavy ordered state flags be lowered to half-staff on May 18 to honor Beneville.
+“Richard Beneville was a true leader who left a positive impact in Nome that will never be forgotten,” Dunleavy said in a statement.
+“Nome will not be the same without Richard.”

 Every March, Beneville would also entertain bored volunteers waiting for mushers in the Iditarod Trail Sled Dog Race to arrive at the finish line in Nome.
 He would don a top hat and tails, and read the poetry of Robert Service to volunteers crowded inside the city’s mini convention center.
 He also distributed “I Love Nome” buttons wherever he went.